 - Don't interfere with an ongoing investigation.

-- Allow UPD, the Title IX Officer and the Office of Student Rights and Responsibilities to conduct their investigation if the student does decide to report.
+- Allow CPPD, the Title IX Officer and the Office of Student Rights and Responsibilities to conduct their investigation if the student does decide to report.

 - Remind them that they have the right to advocacy and accompaniment through Safer.

 - Consult Safer if you have any questions.

 - Please visit our office in UU-217, Monday through Friday, from 9am-5pm if you have any questions.
 Or, feel free to email firstname.lastname@example.org.
 Gender- & power-based violence is a sensitive topic, and Safer staff is trained to help.

 Safer is a resource available to all faculty and staff at Cal Poly.